AlinChindea/expressLists/README.md

 ## Style

-Styling it up using Bulma and pure flexbox
+Styling it up using Bootstrap overall and pure flexbox for a responsive navbar

 ## Express Authentication